vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 topics (not yet found) Extracts on Vyavabāra were trans lated in S B E. vol 33 and extracts on many topics of Dharma were collected by Prof. Rangasvamı Alyangar and published in

-Gaikwad Oriental series 300 A D.-600 A. D—Some of the extant Purānas such as Vāyu,
+Gaikwad Oriental series 300 A D.-600 A. D—Some of the extant Purāṇas such as Vāyu,

 Visnu, Mārkandeya, Matsya, Kūrma 500 AD-550 A D-Varāhamıbıra, author of Panca-siddhāntikā,